-2. FSAVE, FRESTOR, FSTENV and FLDENV Anomolies with Paging
+2. FSAVE, FRESTOR, FSTENV and FLDENV Anomalies with Paging

 Problem: If either of the last two bytes of an FSAVE or an FSTENV operand are for any reason not writeable, or either of the last two bytes of an FRESTOR or FLDENV are for any reason not readable, the instruction is not restartable.
+This problem will arise only in demand-paged systems, or demand-segmented systems which increase segment size on demand.